lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

-     This is useful if you want to share your other app with a unique name and IP within your tailnet (not the device's tailnet name and IP), though have special requirements, like you must use a tag-based identity for this device and have to configure the service on Tailscale's admin page.
+     This is useful if you want to share your other app with a unique name and IP within your tailnet (not the device's tailnet name and IP), though have special requirements, like you must use a tag-based identity for this device and have to configure the service on Tailscale's admin console.

      More information: [Services][tailscale_info_services]